bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_tab-editor.rst

 Editor Tab
 ~~~~~~~~~~

-This tab displays the editor that can be integrated in the external Java
+This tab displays the editor that can be integrated in the external Java bean of
-bean of the process element.
-The editor is implemented as an inner
+the process element.
+The editor is implemented as an inner public static class
-public static class of the Java bean class and must have the name
+of the Java bean class and has to have the name ``Editor``.
+Additionally, the
-``Editor``.
-Additionally the editor class must implement the
+editor class has to implement the
+:public-api:`IProcessExtensionConfigurationEditorEx
-:public-api:`IProcessExtensionConfigurationEditorEx </ch/ivyteam/ivy/process/extension/IProcessExtensionConfigurationEditorEx.html>`
+</ch/ivyteam/ivy/process/extension/IProcessExtensionConfigurationEditorEx.html>`
 interface.
-The common way to
-implement the editor class is to extend the abstract base class
+The common way to implement the editor class is to extend the
+abstract base class :public-api:`AbstractProcessExtensionConfigurationEditor
-:public-api:`AbstractProcessExtensionConfigurationEditor </ch/ivyteam/ivy/process/extension/impl/AbstractProcessExtensionConfigurationEditor.html>`
+</ch/ivyteam/ivy/process/extension/impl/AbstractProcessExtensionConfigurationEditor.html>`
-and to override the
+and to override the methods ``createEditorPanelContent``,
-methods ``createEditorPanelContent``, ``loadUiDataFromConfiguration``
-and ``saveUiDataToConfiguration``.
+``loadUiDataFromConfiguration`` and ``saveUiDataToConfiguration``.
 The method
-``createEditorPanelContent`` can be used to build the UI components of
+``createEditorPanelContent`` can be used to build the UI components of the
-the editor.
-You can add any AWT/Swing component to the given
+editor.
+You can add any Swing component to the given ``editorPanel``
-``editorPanel`` parameter.
-With the given ``editorEnvironment``
-parameter, which is of the type
+parameter.
+With the ``editorEnvironment`` parameter, which is of the type
+:public-api:`IProcessExtensionConfigurationEditorEnvironment
-:public-api:`IProcessExtensionConfigurationEditorEnvironment </ch/ivyteam/ivy/process/extension/IProcessExtensionConfigurationEditorEnvironment.html>`,
+</ch/ivyteam/ivy/process/extension/IProcessExtensionConfigurationEditorEnvironment.html>`,
-you can create text
-fields that support ivyScript and have smart buttons that provide access
+you can create text fields that support IvyScript and have smart buttons that
-to the process data, environment functions and Java classes.
+provide access to the process data, environment functions and Java classes.

 Here is an example on how an editor could look like: